Navigating Automotive Cluster Testing: Cluster Validation, Challenges and Solutions

 Tamper test Validate odometer skipping invalid or wrong data for processing

-Partial Update test Ensure that smaller distance travelled between ignition/power offs are accumulated without any loss of information
+Partial Update test Ensure that smaller distances travelled between ignition/power offs are accumulated without any loss of information

 Challenges:

-• Multiple restart and restart during driving is a challenge
+• Multiple restarts and restart during driving is a challenge in automotive cluster testing

 • Manipulating the ODO data in the vehicle

-• Disturbing the ODO data sending to cluster while driving
+• Disturbing the ODO data sending to the cluster while driving

 Solutions:

-• HIL setup or TestBot shall be used to simulate all test types above.
+• HIL setup or TestBot shall be used to simulate all test types above during automotive cluster testing.

 Conclusion